 Faced with the difficult task of designing lifelike synthetic agents for entertainment applications, several researchers have drawn inspiration from biology.
-For example, Blumberg (1994) has developed a behavioral control mechanism inspired by findings in ethology (the science of animal behavior) which is used to control a synthetic dog that inhabits a 3D software environment, interacting with a human user and with other virtual agents and objects in the environment.
+For example, Blumberg (1994,1996) developed a behavioral control mechanism inspired by findings in ethology (the science of animal behavior) which is used to control a synthetic dog that inhabits a simulated 3D environment, interacting with a human user and with other virtual agents and objects in the environment.

 Other researchers have worked on developing techniques that reduce the reliance on skilled labor by incorporating some type of automatic adaptation or learning mechanism in the agent software.
-Reynolds (1994) has explored the use of genetic programming (Koza 1992), a technique related to genetic algorithms (Goldberg 1986), to develop control programs for synthetic agents moving in 2D worlds with simplified kinematics.
-Sims (1994) has employed similar artificial evolution techniques to develop both the physical morphology and the artificial neural network controllers for synthetic autonomous agents that inhabit a 3D world with realistic kinematics.
-There is also a large body of work on learning in artificial neural networks (see e.g. Rumelhart and McClelland 1986).
+Reynolds (1994) explored the use of genetic programming to develop control programs for synthetic agents moving in 2D worlds with simplified kinematics.
+Sims (1994) employed similar artificial evolution techniques to develop both the physical morphology and the artificial neural network controllers for synthetic autonomous agents that inhabit a 3D world with realistic kinematics.